gitmp01/docker/binary-sharing/README.md

 ### What is this?

-This is a simple example showing how to share a binary between container using docker volumes.
+This is a simple example showing how to share a binary between containers using docker volumes.

 ### Build